POSTS TAGGED: Sony Ericsson Xperia Play

-Posted September 10, 2012 By: Haroon Q. Raja
+Posted September 10, 2012 at 06:00 am by Haroon Q. Raja

 If you own a Sony Ericsson Xperia device, you’ve surely noticed your contact pictures getting stretched or cut off in the contacts app.
 While it doesn’t exactly cause any functionality loss, it definitely spoils the aesthetics of the interface.
 Luckily, you can now fix this issue and even apply a slick gradient to your contact pictures with the InfiniteView Contact Picture Mod.

-Posted September 7, 2012 By: Haroon Q. Raja
+Posted September 7, 2012 at 11:00 am by Haroon Q. Raja

 For all the mobile gaming enthusiasts out there, the Sony Ericsson Xperia Play is the perfect combination of a handheld gaming console and an Android phone.
 With its touchpads and Playstation buttons, playing games on the device is a PSP-like experience.
 But what happens when you flash a custom ROM like CyanogenMod 9 or 9.1 and find yourself stuck with malfunctioning touchpads and the O button?
 XDA Forum Member santiis2010 found himself in a similar situation and discovered a very simple solution to it.

 The reason for this problem is that the device is identified incorrectly in the build.prop of CM9/9.1.
 The product model is defined as ‘Play,’ the product brand as ‘Sony,̵. . .
 READ ON »

 Posted March 22, 2012 at 05:30 pm by Former Writer

 Running one Android phone’s skinned UI on a different Android phone is always an interesting experience.
 Experiencing what owners of a different device feel in comparison to what you’re already using can not only be useful for a possible future jump to a different device, but it’s always cool to show your friends the real versatility of Android.